 I’ve danced with a coven around a bonfire in the Tennessee woods at midnight, and felt a calling to be a nun while standing on the wild Oregon coast at dawn.
 I believe in science and I believe in God and I don’t understand why everyone doesn’t spend generous amounts of time thinking about whether or not the universe goes on forever, and if it doesn’t, what’s at the end of it and what’s after that.

 I will never get over Princess Diana’s death.

 I’ve ended two pregnancies, one I mourned and one I didn’t.
 I’ve slept with men to get what I wanted and I’ve slept with men I loved and ended up alone either way.
 I’ve been a wife and a lover and the lover of a man with a wife.

 I’ve been in love with a spy and I know what the inside of an S&M dungeon is like and those two things are related in ways that I’m sworn to secrecy about.

 I’ve been generous and compassionate and forgiving and wise, and I’ve been jealous and self-righteous and rigid and rude.
 I’ve made terrible choices I can never take back, and leaps of faith that changed my life in an instant.
 I trust no one and I trust too much.
 I’ve learned that love isn’t enough, that chances are taken and not given, that wisdom is more important than knowledge and that no matter where you go, there you are.

 I’m terrified of dying and unapologetically in love with my dog (and cat) and have mad crushes on John Denver and Billy Joel, and lesser crushes on Dr. Tom from “Being Erica,” and Rodrigo from “Mozart in the Jungle.”
-I believe Spike was a better match for Buffy than Angel was, and Doggett was a better match for Scully than Mulder was.
+Spike was a better match for Buffy than Angel was, and Doggett was a better match for Scully than Mulder was.

 Sometimes I confuse being important with being happy.